 All parts of the application form must be completed including all required signatures.

-There is no preset form for the proposal, but it should be:
+There is no preset form for the proposal, but it should be no more than three pages double-

-A copy of the student’s college transcript (an unofficial copy can be obtained at the Registrar’s Office) must be sent to Barbara Cournia, Academic Affairs, 307 Selvig Hall.
+A copy of the student’s college transcript must be sent to Barbara Cournia, Academic Affairs, 307 Selvig Hall.
 The transcript should be sent along with the paper copy of the application form and proposal.
+You may print and submit your unofficial transcript.

-Proposals (application form, proposal, faculty mentor recommendation, college transcripts) – both paper copies and/or electronic copies – must be submitted by 4:00 p.m. on the deadline date (see Application and Faculty Mentor Recommendation forms for specific date).
+All four parts of the application–both paper copies and/or electronic copies – must be submitted by 4:00 p.m. on the deadline date.
+Applications are due on Friday of the week before Thanksgiving and on Friday of the week after Spring Break.
+See Application and Faculty Mentor Recommendation forms for specific dates.

 Hourly Rate: $11.50

 Travel: Travel costs for research or presentations at professional meetings are generally allowed, according to University travel policies.
-No reimbursement for food or local area travel.
-Current mileage rate is $0.500 per mile (rate is subject to change).
-Students seeking reimbursement will need to complete an Employee Expense Worksheet; contact your Faculty Mentor for the form.
+No reimbursement is permitted for food or local area travel.
+The current mileage rate is 56 cents per mile.
+(The rate is subject to change.)
+Students seeking reimbursement will need to complete an Employee Expense Worksheet.
+Contact your Faculty Mentor for this form.

 Add These Dates To Your U Google Calendar...